I am looking to recruit 1-2 MSc and PhD students for the 2026-2027 academic year.

 What financial support can I expect?

 MSc and PhD students in UBC Geography are guaranteed funding through a variety of sources.
-We guarantee a minimum of $26,000 per year for our graduate students, but I top up this minimum amount from my grants, which increases this stipend to $37,000 per year.
-The amount can be higher if you are awarded a 4YF or NSERC fellowship.
+Geography guarantees a minimum of $26,000 per year for graduate students, but I top up this minimum amount from my grants, which increases this stipend to $37,000-$44,000 per year.
+The stipend amount is on the higher end if you are an incoming PhD student awarded a 4YF or NSERC fellowship.
+The guaranteed funding through IRES is $24,000 per year for PhD students.

-I encourage Canadian citizens and permanent residents to apply for the NSERC graduate fellowships (MSc, PhD) and would be happy to assist with these applications.
+I encourage applicants to apply for the NSERC graduate fellowships (MSc, PhD) and would be happy to assist with these applications The PhD fellowship is open to international students.
+Graduate students with projects relevant to British Columbia can also apply for the UBC Wall Awards during the course of their degree.

 What is it like to live in Vancouver?

 Vancouver is a beautiful, metropolitan, and multi-cultural city with unique access to the trifecta of forests, mountains, and the ocean.
 UBC's Vancouver Campus is located in Point Grey, which has beaches within walking distance and has the feel of a quiet, suburban area.
 There's something for everyone to do, whether it's outdoor activities like skiing, biking, and hiking or indoor activities like going to museums, hockey games, and concerts.
-Public transportation is accessible with frequent buses and SkyTrains.
+Public transportation is accessible with frequent buses and the SkyTrain (equivalent to other urban subway/light rail systems).
 With the SkyTrain, you can go to downtown, Burnaby, or Richmond.
-Vancouver is very rainy but has one of the mildest climates in Canada - spring and summer are especially gorgeous here.
+Vancouver is very rainy but has one of the mildest climates in Canada; spring and summer are especially gorgeous here!
 However, note that the cost of living in Vancouver is quite high, similar to major cities like Toronto, LA, and NYC.

 Can undergraduate students work in the lab?